jymeraz/Intro-to-Java/README.md

 WhatToWatch: Gives the user the option to choose a movie to watch.

+RollerCoaster: Determine if it is safe for a user to get on a rollercoaster.

 backwards: Prints the number of lines in a file backwards down to 1.

 box: Prints a # box around a user inputted word.